quteron/algorithmify/algorithms/sorting/comparison-sort/README.md

 ### Rules of the Game
 By this moment we have learned that the objective of [sorting][] is to rearrange items in some order, and there are two major ways how items can be rearranged - *ascending* and *descending*.

 So let's assume that by default our task is always to sort elements of the array in **ascending order** (means [non-decreasing order][]), unless the other order is indicated.
-And from algorithm implementation it does not really matter of what type array elements are, but for simplication let's assume that it is **integer** values.
+And from algorithm implementation it does not really matter of what type array elements are, but for simplification let's assume that it is **integer** values.

 ### Cost model
 To compare different [sorting algorithms][sorting-algorithm] between each other we obviously need some techniques to measure their performance.
 By this moment we have learned that [comparison sort][] algorithms use a *comparison operator* to accomplish the task.

-Truely saying such algorithms need to perform a lot of comparisons in order to correctly sort an array.
+Truly saying such algorithms need to perform a lot of comparisons in order to correctly sort an array.
 So we can use this operator to calculate the cost of each algorithm - more effective algorithm would do less number of comparisons.

 To calculate the cost of each algorithm, we will count the number of **compares** and **swaps**.
 For algorithms that don't use *swaps*, we will count **array accesses**.
 Thus, we will compare all [comparison sort][] algorithms by comparing these metrics.